leonardr/cce-python/README.md

 * `2-registrations-foreign.ndjson` - Registrations for foreign works,
   or for works where the place of publication was obviously a place outside the United States.
-These works are generally subject to different rules and there's no point checking for a renewal.
+These works are generally subject to different rules and it's more complicated than just checking for a renewal, so this script sets them aside.

 * `2-registrations-interim.ndjson` - Interim registrations, which are
   subject to different rules.
 There's no point checking for a renewal.